iamgio/chorus/README.md

 ### Donating
 I worked so hard on this project, which you are downloading for free.
 If you like this software or you just want to support me, I'd enjoy donations.
-Donating, you'll be added to 'Donators List' inside the program.
+By donating, you'll be added to 'Donators List' inside the program.